p-sira/psira-me/README.md

-# psira.me

-Personal website custom built with Hugo.
+# Psira.me - Personal Website

+A modern, responsive personal website built with Hugo and Tailwind CSS, featuring a dark/light theme toggle and interactive elements.
 Visit the live site at [psira.me](https://psira.me/).

-## Design Choices
+## Technology Stack

-- **Framework**: [Hugo](https://gohugo.io/) - Static site generator for rapid development
+- **Hugo**: Static site generator
-- **Theme**: Modified [hugo-profile](https://github.com/gurusabarish/hugo-profile) - Simple, yet tasteful design
-- **Color palette**: Modified [Catppuccin](https://catppuccin.com/) - The beautiful Catppuccin color scheme with original twists
-- **Desktop and Mobile**: Ensure responsiveness on both desktop and mobile
-- **Dark/Light**: Respect the user's preference.
+- **Tailwind CSS**: Utility-first CSS framework with custom Catppuccin color integration
+- **JavaScript**: Vanilla JS for interactions and theme toggle
+- **TypeScript**: Fetch realtime data

 ## License

-Copyright © 2025 Sira Pornsiriprasert.
+Copyright Sira Pornsiriprasert 2025.
 All rights reserved.

-The content is not licensed for distribution, modification, or commercial use without explicit written permission from the author.
-See [LICENSE](LICENSE) for details.
+This software is not licensed for distribution, modification, or commercial use without explicit written permission from the author.